fbpx

 FW aims to be a foundational building block in the craft spirits world of Austin, Texas, while staying true to its roots in the local community.
 FW welcomes visitors to its tasting room and its six-acre distillery property daily and routinely hosts indoor and outdoor events featuring local musicians and a variety of food options from local chefs.

 Since breaking ground in 2018 and releasing its first sustainability report in September 2021, FW has continued to make progress on its journey to bring fantastic whiskey to Austin, Texas, while also furthering its commitment to environmental sustainability.
-This report has been updated for 2022 to reflect progress made since its initial sustainability report.
+This report has been updated for 2023 to reflect progress made since its 2022 sustainability report.

 Since its initial report release, FW has been busy ramping up to full-scale operations.
-This growth increased its overall emissions, but they have successfully delivered an emissions intensity reduction from 2021 to 2022 by leveraging the sustainability strategies and energy efficiency built into every step of its operations.
+This growth increased its overall emissions, but they have successfully delivered an emissions intensity reduction from 2022 to 2023 by leveraging the sustainability strategies and energy efficiency built into every step of its operations.
 Download the full report for the data and calculations.
-Other highlights since the initial report include:
+Other highlights since the 2022 report include:

-As FW prepares to roll out its Texas Straight Rye Whiskey onto store shelves in the U.S., it continues to consider superior taste and sustainability in every decision.
-Looking ahead, FW will remain focused on balancing the trade-offs between water and carbon in ingredient sourcing, optimizing energy and water usage at its distillery through monitoring and automation, and providing a delightful experience at its six-acre property where the Austin, Texas community gathers to enjoy music, food, and the best tasting whiskey in Texas.
+FW continues to prioritize superior taste and sustainability in every decision.
+As the distillery expands its product lineup, it remains focused on balancing water and carbon trade-offs in ingredient sourcing, optimizing energy and water use through monitoring and automation, and providing an exceptional experience at its property, where the Austin community gathers for music, food, and world-class whiskey.

 Fierce Whiskers Distillery logo.